Board Meeting Rules

 1. Authority.
 These rules are adopted by the Township Board of Leoni Township pursuant to the provisions of Section 42.7 (f) of the Compiled Laws of Michigan.

 2.1.
 Regular schedule.
-The township board shall meet on the third Monday of each month in regular session.
+The township board shall meet on the second Tuesday of each month in regular session.
 If any regularly scheduled meeting that falls on one of the following holidays (New Years Day, President's Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve Day, Christmas Day), the regular meeting shall be held on the next secular day that is not a holiday.

 2.2.
 Special meetings.
-The charter township board shall meet in special session at the call of the township clerk upon the written request of the supervisor or two members of the township board.
+The township board shall meet in special session at the call of the township clerk upon the written request of the supervisor or two members of the township board.
 Notice of special meetings shall be given to each township board member at least 24 hours in advance of the special meeting.
 Such notice shall be served personally, left at the member’s usual place of residence, or placed in the board members township mailbox by the township Clerk or the clerk’s designee.
 If placed in the board members mailbox the Clerk or the Clerk's designee shall alert the board member of the notice via telephone or e-mail.
 The notice shall also contain the time, place, and purpose of the meeting.

 2.3.
 Place of meeting.
 Regularly scheduled meetings shall be held in the township hall.
 Whenever the regular meeting place of the township board shall appear to be inadequate to accommodate all of the public expected to attend, the supervisor and clerk may change the meeting to a larger facility located in the township.
 A notice of such change shall be prominently posted on the door of the regular meeting place.
 The clerk shall also give notice of such change in the place of meeting in a newspaper if time permits.